tttstudios/vanhacks-netlify/src/pages/index.md

         tools to build their competition entry.
 Teams are permitted to use open source tools and/or code.
       rule: Language & Tools
+    - description: >-
+        To ensure a level playing field for all contestants, all code, design, art, music, SFX, and assets must be created during the duration of VanHacks.
+We want to ensure that all participants start off on the same footing and preserve the true nature of a hackathon.
+You are, however, free to make plans, create wireframes, and brainstorm prior to the event.
+      rule: 'Code, deisgn, SFX, music'
+    - description: >-
+        VanHacks is dedicated to providing a harassment-free experience for everyone, regardless of gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, nationality, religion, previous hackathon attendance or computing experience (or lack of any of the aforementioned).
+We do not tolerate harassment of VanHacks participants in any form.
+Sexual language and imagery is not appropriate at VanHacks.
+VanHacks participants violating these rules may be sanctioned or expelled from the hackathon without a refund at the discretion of VanHacks organizers.
+      rule: Code of conduct
+    - description: >-
+        Ownership of the solution created by participants for VanHacks is owned by the participants and the not-for-profit institution they hacked for.
+        TTT Studios, VSW & Sponsors do NOT have any rights to code created during VanHacks.
+      rule: Ownership
+    - description: >-
+        VanHacks judges will award 5 points to each project that is licensed as open source.
+This is done in the spirit of "Act Local, Think Global..." where as a local organization such as the Vancouver Food Bank may have similar challenges as the Calgary Food Bank.
+By open sourcing the projects we extend the usefulness of the code to the rest of the world.
+      rule: Open source
   title: Info
 ---